 In creating a budget for your exchange, you should consider both the length of time you intend to spend overseas and the cost of living at your destination.
-Our partner pages provide information about cost of living and other institution-specific expenses as provided by partner universities.
+Our host pages provide information about cost of living and other university-specific expenses as provided by host universities.
 There are also resources you can access online such as destination guides and visitor information that will provide an additional indication of how much it will cost to live and study in at your destination.

 As an exchange student, your travel insurance is covered under the University of Adelaide's Travel Insurance policy.
 However, if study for a period that exceeds the maximum allowed by this travel insurance, or undertake activities that are outside the policy's coverage, you may need to pay an additional amount (before you depart) to ensure you are fully covered, and for which you should budget.

-In some cases, students will be required to purchase specific health insurance as directed by their host institution.
-For more information, read about insurance.
+In some cases, students will be required to purchase specific health insurance as directed by their host university.
+For more information, visit the Travel Insurance page.

 For more information about paying for your exchange, see the Study Overseas funding page.